liamzdenek/ferment-ai/memory-bank/activeContext.md

 ## Current Focus

-We have made significant progress in implementing the core constructs for the Ferment AI system:
+We have made significant progress in implementing the core constructs and runtime modules for the Ferment AI system:

 1. **Implemented Core Constructs**: We have created the base constructs for the system, including:
    - `FermentConstruct`: Base class for all Ferment constructs